lijackk/mismatch-and-2smr/README.md

+# NOTE: THIS REPRODUCIBLE CODE IS CURRENTLY UNFINISHED WHILE WE TEST THE PIPELINE ON OUR LOCAL CLUSTER.

 # Introduction

 This repository contains the code used to perform the analyses in the paper "Mind the gap: characterizing bias due to population mismatch in two-sample Mendelian randomization".
 It can be divided into three sections: